Dorcas-Walton/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that decodes acrostics
+a script that parses web servers logs